This story was officially updated in June 2022.

 You could hop a plane to Europe or take a cruise to the Bahamas, but until you’ve gazed at the dark night sky from Cherry Springs State Park or slept in a house on the oldest residential street in the United States, there’s really no excuse to leave Pennsylvania.
 So when you book your next trip, try a staycation at these unique Commonwealth spots.

 Elfreth’s Alley in Philadelphia has been inhabited since 1702 — it is known as the nation’s oldest residential street.
-While houses on the alley rarely come up for sale, William Baran has opened his adorable home to Airbnb visitors wishing to soak in the history.
-The house features a fully equipped kitchen and air-conditioning; he has two rooms available for rent for $200 each.
-According to Baran, his home — which dates back to 1789 — is the only house on this historical alley that was actually built by an Elfreth.
+While houses on the alley rarely come up for sale, visitors wishing to soak in the history can find a two-bedroom rental via Airbnb.
+The house features a fully equipped kitchen and air-conditioning.

 The cobblestone alley is located near many Philadelphia historical sites including the Betsy Ross House, The Liberty Bell and the Benjamin Franklin Museum.
 The buildings on the block are known for their low doorframes and narrow passageways, constructed in the days before marble kitchen islands.

 In addition to offering tranquility, the cabin offers another rarity: darkness.
-Nearby Cherry Springs State Park is one of the best places in the eastern United States for stargazing, according to the International Dark Sky Association.
+Nearby Cherry Springs State Park is one of the best places in the eastern United States for stargazing, according to the International Dark Sky Association — you can even see mars on clear nights.
 The park is situated high above sea level in a largely undeveloped area of Susquehannock State Forest.
 As light pollution makes it more and more difficult to see stars from urban and suburban areas, the opportunity to glimpse the Milky Way in its natural wonder is pretty special.

 Hoping for a more rustic escape?
 As anyone who’s visited knows, Lake Erie is truly paradise, so why not set up camp on its beaches?
 Sara’s Campground offers visitors the unique opportunity to pitch a tent on the shore and fall asleep to the sound of lapping water.

 The campground is full-service with bathrooms, laundry facilities and RV hookups (if sleeping on the beach isn’t your thing).
-Best of all, this lakeside vacation costs $30 per night for two adults and up to four children.
+Best of all, this lakeside vacation costs $38 per night for two adults and up to five children.
 With all that left over money, you can head to Waldameer WaterWorld Amusement Park and ride a roller coaster overlooking the water as you scream with joy.

 While you’re taking in Lake Erie, be sure to visit Presque Isle State Park, a haven for anyone who loves the outdoors.
 You can ride bikes along the shoreline or take a rowboat, kayak or motorboat out to glide through the marshes.
 There are also spots for fishing and kite flying.
 The water is bright blue and the sand is white.
 The only drawback: lifeguards at Presque Isle get nervous if you swim out too far.